cypress-io/cypress-docker-images/included/README.md

 ## GitHub Action

-You can quickly run your tests in GitHub Actions using these images, see [cypress-gh-action-included](https://github.com/bahmutov/cypress-gh-action-included) repository.
+You can quickly run your tests in GitHub Actions using these images, see [GitHub Action example](https://github.com/cypress-io/github-action#docker-image) repository.

-## GitLab CI

-You can use the included images to run Cypress tests on GitLab CI, see how in [cypress-example-included](https://gitlab.com/cypress-io/cypress-example-included) repository.

 ## Wait-on